1985

 feeling of being too normal.
 It's not a very nice feeling ..."

-David: "I can assure you you're not normal, Martin!"[19]
+Dave: "I can assure you you're not normal, Martin!"[19]

-So David pondered over the side-effects of
+So Dave pondered over the side-effects of

 touring: "By the end of this tour I reckon I'll have lost a stone and a half.